shawnusaf/MELODIES-MONET/docs/appendix/yaml.rst

 (e.g. using :doc:`the CLI </cli>` to run a control file in a batch job).
-However, you may wish to enable this for interactive use in a Jupyter notebook or other interactive Python session, as it gives you a visual indication of the progress of multi-file data loading and some parts of the processing.
+However, you may wish to enable this for interactive use in a Jupyter notebook or other interactive Python session, as it gives you some visual indication of the progress of multi-file data loading and some parts of the processing.

 Models